 The premium version of Updraft includes a lot of additional automation tools, including a migration service that allows you to create complete backup copy of your WordPress.
 Import it to any hosting or domain of your choosing, and migrate the website without a hiccup.

-It is a popular migration plug-in with powerful features that support many operating systems and PHP versions.
-What makes this one stand out is that it’s completely free and yet it offers most of the features needed for smooth and seamless execution of WordPress website migration process.
+It is a popular WordPress migration plug-in with powerful features that support many operating systems and PHP versions.
+What makes this one stand out is that it’s completely free and yet it offers most of the features needed for smooth and seamless execution of WordPress site migration process and moving WordPress sites.
 The plugin has been tested at all major Linux distributions and both Windows and MacOS ecosystems.
 Current version of this plugin has over 3 million active users.

 However, regardless of the plug-in you choose, you should remember to remove it after the migration process finishes.
 The unused but active plug-ins can spring a surprise.
 The unwanted one.
 Especially if the site is not updated on a regular basis, and a migration plugin leaves open doors to hackers, like it recently happened with Duplicator.